-We can use the log management system provided in PostgreSQL for debugging the issues, finding out the causes and improving the database operations efficiency, and maintaining the logs for future reference.
-We can set different parameters to define the logging behaviour and pattern and mention what things should be logged when the logging should be enabled and where the logs should be stored that are generated.
+We can use the log management system provided in PostgreSQL for debugging the issues, finding the causes, improving the database operations efficiency, and maintaining the logs for future reference.
+Users can configure various parameters to define the logging behavior and pattern.
+Users have the ability to specify the aspects that should be logged, enable logging at specific times, and determine the storage location for the generated logs.

 We hope that this EDUCBA information on “PostgreSQL log” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.